-MariaDB Platform for Transactions running on MariaDB SkySQL.
+MariaDB Platform for Transactions database back-end running on MariaDB SkySQL

-The Todo example application is available in the MariaDB Corporation repositority on GitHub.
-It contains the API code in Python and other languages, and the React.js client that connects to the API.
+The Todo example application is available from the MariaDB Corporation repository on GitHub.
+It contains the API code in Python and other languages, and the React.js front-end web application that connects to the API.

 To download the Todo application, clone the repository from GitHub: